LordCocoNut/gd_rusty_fps/README.md

 <hr>
 We have to provide these features:

-- camera look controller
+- camera look controller -> basic component is done
-- player body walking with slopes etc fixes
+- player body walking with slopes etc fixes -> basic component is done, requires jumping that will be implemented later on
 - game hud stuff
 - world interactor
 - basic interactible items to allow creation of quests etc without using this library